Top

 Commitment to Local Community & Legal Excellence

 Our commitment extends beyond individual cases.
 As an established grandparents' rights law firm in Omaha, our attorneys contribute to advancing family law, speaking at Nebraska continuing legal education seminars and maintaining leadership roles in professional organizations.
 We remain at the forefront of statewide legal trends that impact grandparents’ rights and incorporate these developments into every client strategy for the most up-to-date advocacy possible.
-Our approach has earned consistent recognition, including the 'AV-Preeminent' distinction from Martindale-Hubbell and listings in Best Lawyers.
+Our approach has earned consistent recognition, including the “AV-Preeminent” distinction from Martindale-Hubbell and listings in Best Lawyers.

 Personalized Service & Trusted Advocacy